nschaden/VersaGrid/README.md

 </div>
 ```

-3. There should be a few basic CSS styling rules added to each both the container and item; the container should have be relatively positioned and items should generally be first hidden with display none to avoid a "flash" of not stylized items before the initial VersaGrid calculations are finished:
+3. There should be a few basic CSS styling rules added to each both the container and item; the container should have be relatively positioned and items should generally be first hidden with display none or visibility hidden to avoid a "flash" of not stylized items before the initial VersaGrid calculations are finished:

 ```
 #container { position: relative; }